risd-gd/wp18/README.md

 # Readings / Resources

 Articles and code help is being placed contextually within the [Github course repository](https://github.com/risd-gd/wpsp18) and on an open [Arena channel](https://www.are.na/john-caserta/web-teaching).
+Please add to these resources as it may help others in the course.

 # Disability Statement